bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 babel-implementation-version:
-: the version of this implementation of the Babel protocol
+: the name and version of this implementation of the Babel protocol

 babel-enable:
 : When written, it configures whether the protocol shoud be enabled